I think we can all agree algae is a serious pain.

 - Start off with cheap plants and stock your aquarium full, the more plants the more excess nutrients are being consumed by the plants.
 Once established you can remove the cheap plants and use some great looking plants like….

 - If your plant growth is thick try thinning it out a bit.
-Algae grows better in thick plants
+Algae grow better in thick plants

 - Provide easy nutrients for your live plants to consume.
-Try using Fluval supplements or other brand.
+Try using Fluval supplements or other brands.